Dynamic Tool Fetching Breaks KV Cache¶

 | Specialized tools | Domain-specific, MCP servers | Deferred; loaded via search on demand |

-Deferred loading adds a tool search round-trip per undiscovered tool.
-It provides no benefit when:
+Deferred loading adds a tool search round-trip for each undiscovered tool.
+It gives no benefit when:

-- Tool library is small (<10 tools): Upfront loading costs less than repeated search overhead.
+- Tool library is small (under 10 tools): upfront loading costs less than the repeated search overhead.

-- Latency is the primary constraint: Real-time pipelines may not tolerate extra inference passes for tool discovery.
+- Latency is the main constraint: real-time pipelines may not tolerate extra inference passes for tool discovery.

-- Tool search accuracy is low: Poor search hits cause missed tools, degrading task completion more than cache breaks cost.
+- Tool search accuracy is low: poor search hits miss tools, and that hurts task completion more than cache breaks cost.

-Stable tool sets are the right default for multi-turn agents, but there are cases where dynamic selection is fine:
+Stable tool sets are the right default for multi-turn agents.
+In a few cases, dynamic selection is fine:

-- Single-turn, cold-start requests: if every invocation is a fresh session with no prior cache to preserve, there is no accumulated prefix to protect.
+- Single-turn, cold-start requests: when every call is a fresh session with no prior cache, there is no accumulated prefix to protect.
 Cache continuity only pays off across turns.

-- Local inference without shared KV cache: some self-hosted backends (e.g., llama.cpp, Ollama) do not implement cross-request KV cache reuse.
-The 10x cost differential disappears entirely.
+- Local inference without a shared KV cache: some self-hosted backends, for example llama.cpp and Ollama, do not reuse the KV cache across requests.
+The 10-times cost gap disappears.

-- Very small tool sets (<5 tools, <500 tokens total): when tool definitions are negligible relative to message history, the absolute savings from cache hits may not justify the added complexity of a deferred-loading architecture.
+- Very small tool sets (under 5 tools, under 500 tokens total): when tool definitions are tiny next to the message history, the savings from cache hits may not justify a deferred-loading architecture.

-In all other cases — multi-turn agents, API-hosted models, or any setup with repeated context — the cost asymmetry dominates and dynamic per-step fetching is counterproductive.
+In all other cases — multi-turn agents, API-hosted models, or any setup with repeated context — the cost gap dominates and dynamic per-step fetching works against you.

 Key Takeaways¶